Motivic integration and the birational invariance of BCOV invariants: Introduction

 where the coefficients are exactly the same as in \eqref{eq-intro-tau-pair}.
 Using \eqref{eq0-intro-MotInt}, we will show in \S \ref{ch-motivic} that the BCOV invariant $\tau(X,\gamma)$ is essentially the Quillen metric on

 By the change of variables formula in motivic integration (cf. Theorem \ref{thm-MotInt}), the virtual Hodge structure $H^\bullet\big(Z(X,\mathcal{I}_D;\mathbb{L}^{-1})\big)$ in \eqref{eq-intro-MotInt} is a birational invariant.
-Hence the virtual determinant line in \eqref{eq-intro-MotInt-det} is also a birational invariant.
+Hence the virtual determinant line in \eqref{eq-intro-MotInt-det} is also a birational invariant, in the sense that there is a canonical isomorphism between the complex lines \eqref{eq-intro-MotInt-det} associated with two birational varieties equipped with effective simple normal crossing divisors.
 This partially explains the reason why $\tau(X, \gamma)$ is almost a birational invariant.

 This paper is organized as follows.

 In \textsection \ref{ch-pr}, we give a reminder on the Quillen metric and the BCOV torsion.
 A discussion on simple normal crossing divisors is also included.

 In \textsection \ref{ch-log}, we develop some basic properties of the so-called localizable and log-type invariants, which will appear repeatedly throughout the paper.